sotrh/learn-wgpu/docs/beginner/tutorial2-surface/README.md

 ### Instance and Adapter

 The `instance` is the first thing you create when using wgpu.
-It's main purpose is to create `Adapter`s and `Surface`s.
+Its main purpose is to create `Adapter`s and `Surface`s.

 The `adapter` is a handle to our actual graphics card.
 You can use this get information about the graphics card such as its name and what backend the adapter uses.
 We use this to create our `Device` and `Queue` later.